Master of Arts in Nonprofit Management

 The graduate program in Nonprofit Management provides a range of courses addressing the major responsibilities and challenges of nonprofit and human resources management.
 It prepares students to work effectively in the field and enhances the management skills of those seeking a career in related fields.
 Administered jointly by the Graduate School of Arts & Sciences and University College, the program is designed for working adults attending school on a part-time basis.

-The Master of Arts in Nonprofit Management provides you with the skills and resources for leading mission-driven organizations as productive examples of social entrepreneurship.
+The program provides students with the skills and resources needed to lead mission-driven organizations as productive examples of social entrepreneurship.

 At the strategic level, the program teaches leadership, organization development, strategic planning, marketing communications, and the skills of social entrepreneurship.

 Who Should Apply?

 This master's program is designed for experienced nonprofit managers seeking advancement in the field, individuals who are new to the workforce looking for entry-level positions in the field, and experienced professionals from another field who wish to make a transition to the nonprofit sector.